mchjess/t1a3python/README.md

 ### T1A3 - Terminal Application | Jessica McHenry

 This terminal application has been created to meet the requirements of Coder Academy Term 1 Assignment 3.
+___________________

-This application is a Task Tracker and helps users to manage and report accurately on their productivity levels over a range of tasks.
-Users input their tasks and use the application's timer to time how long they spend doing each task.
+Objective of the application: This application is a Task Tracker and helps users to manage and report accurately on their productivity levels over a range of activities.
+Users input their activities and use the application's timer to time how long they spend doing each one.

 The application can then give a daily summary showing how much time was spent on which task.
 This report can also be exported to CSV.

-The [Help Documentation]() contains instructions for installing and utilising the application.
+The [Help Documentation](#help-documentation) contains instructions for installing and utilising the application.

 This [Github repository](https://github.com/mchjess/t1a3python) was used for this application.

 This [Trello board](https://trello.com/b/tQ73kRWU/implementation-plan) was used to manage the project.

+_________

 ### Table of Contents